Anarchy, State, and Utopia: Moral constraints and the state

 A second reason focuses on the non-aggression principle.
 Are we prepared to dismiss this principle?
 That is, can we accept that some individuals may harm some innocent in certain cases?
 (This non-aggression principle does not include, of course, self-defense and perhaps some other special cases he points out.)

 He then goes on to expose some problems with utilitarianism by discussing whether animals should be taken into account in the utilitarian calculation of happiness, if that depends on the kind of animal, if killing them painlessly would be acceptable, and so on.
 He believes that utilitarianism is not appropriate even with animals.

 But Nozick's most famous argument for the side-constraint view against classical utilitarianism and the idea that only felt experience matters is his Experience Machine thought experiment.
 It induces whatever illusory experience one might wish, but it prevents the subject from doing anything or making contact with anything.
 There is only pre-programmed neural stimulation sufficient for the illusion.
-Nozick pumps the intuition that each of us has a reason to avoid plugging into the Experience Machine forever.
+Nozick argues that each of us has a reason to avoid plugging into the Experience Machine forever.
 This is not to say that "plugging in" might not be the best all-things-considered choice for some who are terminally ill and in great pain.
 The point of the thought experiment is to articulate a weighty reason not to plug in, a reason that should not be there if all that matters is felt experience.